davidseah/davidseah.github.io/_projects/vulkan.md

 I always wanted to learn it but found no time or motivation.
 So this is the perfect opportunity to learn it.
 I will try to document my journey over here.

+* Strategy
+1. Finish all the exercise in https://vulkan-tutorial.com/
+2. Read Vulkan Programming Guide: The Official Guide to Learning Vulkan
+3. Build a graphics engine using Vulkan